rosemary-liang/BobaFinder/README.md

 ## Miscellaneous
 - App was locked in portrait mode as the app's existing constraints did not convert well to landscape mode.
 I spent a couple hours trying to convert a few screens, but it wasn't working too well and I had already reached 50 hours of coding at this point so I decided to wrap up the project at this point.
-- All Swift file header comments say "Created by Eric Liang on xx/xx/xx" because the computer I use to code was originally set up under my husband's name and his iCloud account.